 - Add the salt to the egg whites until they hold a definite shape but are not dry.

-- Gently fold whites into chocolate mixture in three times.
+- Gently fold the whipped whites into the chocolate mixture in three parts.
 I do this by adding the whites to the chocolate twice and then adding the chocolate mixture back to the bowl where the whites are.
-Fold only until no whites show.
+Fold only until no streaks of white remain.
+Don't overmix to deflate the mixture as little as possible.

-- Gently pour into serving glasses or bowls, filling ¾ of the full capacity.
+- Gently pour into serving glasses or bowls, filling ¾ of their capacity.

 Whipped cream: